2023 Best Value Foreign Languages & Linguistics Bachelor's Degree Schools in the New England Region

 Tufts undergraduate students pay an average of $63,000 in tuition and fees each year.

-In addition to its great value ranking, Tufts is in the top 15% of all schools on our Best Foreign Languages & Linguistics Bachelor’s Degree Schools in the New England Region list.
+Tufts excels when it comes to quality.
+It’s ranked in the top 15% of all schools on our Best Foreign Languages & Linguistics Bachelor’s Degree Schools in the New England Region list.

-Brown University landed the #7 spot in the 2023 rankings for the best value bachelor’s degree foreign languages and linguistics programs.
+With a ranking of #7, Brown University did quite well on this year’s best value schools for foreign languages and linguistics students working on their bachelor’s degree.
 Located in the city of Providence, Brown is a private not-for-profit school with a large student population.

 As a testament to the quality of education it offers, Holy Cross also is in the top 10% of our Best Foreign Languages & Linguistics Bachelor’s Degree Schools in the New England Region ranking.